 How Much Should I Pay a Destination Wedding Photographer

 My rule of thumb for photography is always around 10% of the total wedding budget.
 Depending on how much you value great photos, you can add a few percentage points to that.
 Couples often hesitate to share their photography budget, but it’s the best thing you can do with your destination wedding photographer.
 When a bride shares her budget with me, I can determine right away if I should refer to another photographer or get creative to see if I can make it work.
-If you really love a photographer’s work but they’re out of your budget, ask them for alternatives.
+When it comes to the right destination, a lot of photographers will do their best to work with your budget.
+If you love a photographer’s work but they’re out of your budget, ask them for alternatives.
 They could have a second shooter they recommend or have a discount for certain destinations on their bucket list like I do.

 Hiring a Second Shooter

 A second shooter is not an aspect of a destination wedding I consider a luxury.
 For the value a second shooter brings, it’s much better to be prudent with a different part of your wedding budget.
 On the other hand, if your options are between a single exceptional wedding photographer and two average shooters, go with the single photographer.
 A good destination wedding photographer can get sufficient photos on their own.
 All things being equal, having an entire second perspective on the story of your destination wedding for a fraction of the first photographer makes sense.
 A good second shooter adds to the story in a meaningful way so if there’s room in your budget, it should go toward a second shooter.

 Destination Wedding Photographer: Local or Foreign